Skip to main content

 [tools.*.env]v0.29.0

-This setting is a map of environment variables for a specific tool, and will be applied when that tool is executed.
+This setting is a map of environment variables for a specific tool, and will be applied when that tool is executed, or when proto activate is ran in a shell profile.
 These variables will override those defined in [env].
 Refer to [env] for usage examples.

 .prototools